 William Henry Griffith Thomas, D.D.
-(Oxon.), 1861-1924, was one of the men closely associated with President Lewis Sperry Chafer in recognizing the need for such a theological seminary as Dallas Seminary and in founding this school.
-Dr. Thomas died in June, 1924, just a matter of weeks before he was scheduled to begin serving as Professor of Systematic Theology in Dallas Theological Seminary (organized in 1924 as Evangelical Theological College).
-This lectureship, which consists of four lectures, was created in his memory, and has with some interruptions continued as an annual event.
+(Oxon.), 1861-1924, was associated with Dr. Lewis Sperry Chafer in the founding of the Dallas Theological Seminary.
+Dr. Thomas died in June, 1924, shortly before he was scheduled to begin serving as Professor of Systematic Theology.
+This lectureship was created in his memory, and has with some interruptions continued as an annual event.
 In 1943 the Alumni Association of the Dallas Theological Seminary voted to sustain the lectureship financially and to encourage publication of the lectures regularly.